ezzbioinf/Marine-environmental-DNA-metabarcoding-data-analyses-practical-11-13-October-2023/README.md

 Moreover, you can use https://gitpod.io for the command-line tasks in that practical.
 GITPOD allows you to launch and enter Virtual Machines from your browser and gives you 50 free hours per calendar month, enough for these sessions.

-Therefore, you MUST do the following steps before completing this form to make sure you can start a GITPOD workspace.
+Therefore, you MUST do the following steps before completing this form to ensure you can start a GITPOD workspace.

 It will take a few minutes each to set up a GitHub account and to set up a GITPOD account: